 The atrium, coffee shop, and open-concept workspaces provide natural gathering areas for staff and students to meet.
 Support for learning begins with the learning centre where tutors are available throughout the week and is complemented by both private study carrels and collaborative study spaces.

+The Faculty of Computer Science has three student societies.
+Interested in joining one?
 You can get involved in one of our two undergraduate student societies, or our graduate student society.
-Attend any of their events or join their organizing and executive teams.

 Representing all undergraduate students in FCS, CSS promotes all student interests at a university level and works towards promoting a welcoming environment.

-ShiftKey Labs is part of the Nova Scotia Sandbox Project, a joint project hosted by Nova Scotia universities and community colleges which focuses on providing support for post-secondary students to develop enthusiasm for and pathways to innovation.
+ShiftKey Labs is part of the Nova Scotia Sandbox Project, a joint project hosted by Nova Scotia universities and community.